hellointerweb/hellointerweb.github.io/index.md

 This a 100 percent unredacted, non-compromised, unbiased, extremely in-depth take of the world from a young man living in Nevada.
 All you need to know is that I am a college student abhored by the state of the world that we live in.

 ---
+### 1/2/2022
+Well, it is a new year, and that is a fact that cannot be argued.
+In the spirit of of succumbing to the positive voice of change, I want to try to be more mindful and attentive within 2022.
+I don't think it is a particularly hard concept: "Do what you say you are going to do".
+That is what I think this means at it's core.
+I want to be less distracted, and more focused, streamlined if you will.
+I have a tremendous amount of brainpower at my disposal and I think I am a force to be reckoned with at times..
 ### 12/24/2021
 "Why are ecosystems/platforms like stake and roobet important to the overall success of cryptocurrency?"

 The first question to answer is really more preliminary tham the question posed in the title.
 The problem in today's day and age, the common man or women simply do not understand the importance of fiat currency more commonly known as a "cryptocurrency".
 First the average joe must understand and support the argument for the necessity of a form of payment that functions without the crutch of a central monetary authority, like a bank.

 ### 12/22/2021
 "What am I doing?"